-School shoes are to be polished black leather lace-ups with heels of a height acceptable to Head/s of School.
+School shoes are to be polished black leather (or vegan alternative) lace-ups with heels of a height acceptable to Head/s of School.
 Shoes are to be kept clean and in suitable repair.
 Gym shoes are not to be worn with formal uniform.

-The blazer should be worn at formal School occasions such as Gatherings, assemblies and when representing the School (this can also be required on excursions and teachers will let students know).
+The blazer may be required for certain school events and when representing the School (this can also include excursions and teachers will let students know).

 Jewellery can be worn, a watch and a ring, as well as up to a maximum of two single plain sleepers or studs in each ear.
 Piercings in the nose are acceptable but must be a single small stud - all other face piercings are not permitted.
 Students are permitted to wear blemish control make-up only.
 Clear nail polish is acceptable with School uniform - all other options are not permitted.
 Visible tattoos are not acceptable at any time.
 If a student does not wear the uniform appropriately or present themselves correctly, they will be counselled and their parents informed of the School's concerns.
 If there is no improvement, the parents of the student will be contacted to formulate a resolution with the Head of School.